 |Completed flange, cemented onto Packard shutter|

 The cardboard flange was great fun to make.
 The flange is nice and snug, but it doesn't take much effort to install or remove.
-The multiple layers of glued cardboard are strong enough to hold the hole thing together.
+The multiple layers of glued cardboard are strong enough to hold the whole thing together.
 I used 1/32" thick cardboard from an art supply store.

 Make sure you work with the natural bend.
 Cut two strips an inch and a half tall and a little longer than the diameter of the lens barrel.
 I wrap the first strip of cardboard around the lens barrel loosely then cut at an angle.
 I use a small piece of masking tape to join at the angle cut.